shivs25/angular5-canvas-drawer/README.md

 `handleMouseEvents` which is a `boolean`

 *The available app-editable-drawer inputs are as followed:
-`itemViewBox` which is our `BoundingBox` to set the view of the drawer `penDblClick` allows you to set the double click behavior in the pen tool.
+- `itemViewBox` which is our `BoundingBox` to set the view of the drawer
-    - `CLEAR` will remove an unfinished object.
-    - `COMPLETE` will close the shape back to your first point.
-    - Any other input or empty string will be treated to default behavior, rendering a line instead of a polygon.
+- `penDblClick` allows you to set the double click behavior in the pen tool. `CLEAR` will remove an unfinished object. `COMPLETE` will close the shape back to your first point.
+Any other input or empty string will be treated to default behavior, rendering a line instead of a polygon.
-`pointStyle`, `polygonStyle`, `lineStyle` inputs will let you set a style objects will show on initial add.
+-`pointStyle`, `polygonStyle`, `lineStyle` inputs will let you set a style objects will show on initial add.
 Each input is a generic DrStyle. `lineStyle` is for lines, it will not set the stroke on a `polygonStyle`.
+These styles are currently only supported by the pen, point, and object tools.

 **Currently the main component that handles the parent svg has a default value for `preserveAspectRatio` set to `xMinYMin meet`.
 Currently this keeps svg scaling working correctly between High Resolution (IE retina) and standard displays.

 ## Latest Update
 - This list contains summaries of releases and current updates, for a full detailed list of changes please view our [CHANGELOG documentation](https://github.com/shivs25/angular5-canvas-drawer/blob/master/CHANGELOG).

-Date `2020-02-12` VERSION `1.3.0-beta.5`
+Date `2020-02-13` VERSION `1.4.0`
-- Bug Fixes for New Features
+- Minor Bug Fixes

-Date `2020-02-11` VERSION `1.3.0-beta.1`
-- Added Initial Style inputs on the app-editable-drawer
-- Added the Point Tool
+- Added Point Tool
-- Implemented the penDblClick input

-Date `2020-01-31` VERSION `1.3.0`
-- Official Upgrade to Angular 8
-- Improved Documentation
+- Added Inputs for Styles and Pen Double Click behavior.

 ## Development server